JabRef lets you link up your entries with files of any type stored on your system. Thereby, it uses the field

 a.bib, the popup is opened in the directory

-If you have a file within or below one of your file directories with an extension matching one of the defined external file types, and a name containing a BibTeX entry's BibTeX key, the file can be autolinked by clicking on the Auto button in the entry editor.
+If you have a file within or below one of your file directories with an extension matching one of the defined external file types, and a name containing an entry's citation key, the file can be autolinked by clicking on the Auto button in the entry editor.

-The rules for which file names can be autolinked to a BibTeX key can be set up in Preferences → File → External file links → Use regular expression search.
+The rules for which file names can be autolinked to a citation key can be set up in Preferences → File → External file links → Use regular expression search.

-If you want to download a file and link to it from a BibTeX entry, you can do this by clicking the Download button in the entry editor.
+If you want to download a file and link to it from an entry, you can do this by clicking the Download button in the entry editor.

 JabRef uses all directories set at Directories for files to search for the files.
 JabRef starts in the user-specific file directory, then the general file directory and finally the main file directory to handle files.